 Another thing to keep in mind is that only a few people will take a survey without getting any compensation in return, so if you can, it would be great to offer a reward/gift (one of those incentives we mentioned a bit earlier), to everyone who is willing to set aside time and fill it in.

 We hope this article made you feel confident enough to take action into your own hands and turn your email list from a small collection into a real gold mine for your business.
+Trust us, along with having a SaaS tool such as Smartsheet, an email list is crucial for the success of your project.

 Regardless of the type of work you do or the industry you are in, having a large, fast-expanding and frequently-updated email list is the only certain way to start turning one-time visitors into returning, loyal and paying customers, and we think it’s safe to say that exactly that is one goal we all strive to achieve.